Zereus AI (ZEREUS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Zereus AI Historical Price

-According to the latest data gathered on Zereus AI live price page, the current price of Zereus AI is 0.00008884USD.
-The circulating supply of Zereus AI(ZEREUS) is 1000.00M ZEREUS , giving it a market capitalization of $88.93K.
+According to the latest data gathered on Zereus AI live price page, the current price of Zereus AI is 0.0000785USD.
+The circulating supply of Zereus AI(ZEREUS) is 1000.00M ZEREUS , giving it a market capitalization of $80.46K.

 In the past month, Zereus AI has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that ZEREUS could witness further price changes in the near future.